 Some ancient sites are blessed or ordained as holy sites.
 These may include churches, synagogues, mosques, and other traditional religious settings.
 Depending on the religion or faith involved, you should observe certain rituals, such as taking off your shoes or hat before entering the building.

 Some cultures have specific restrictions on how to dress appropriately to enter a holy site.
-Additionally, there may also be a few behavior restrictions enforced, such as keeping quiet while in the holy place, sanctuary, and so forth.
+Additionally, there may be a few behavior restrictions enforced, such as keeping quiet while in the holy place or sanctuary.
 By respecting the culture you visit, you will see what ancient life was like there.

 3. Are You Allowed To Touch That?

 Many ancient sites are well-guarded to protect and preserve archaeological finds to the greatest extent possible.
-Some Roman sites, for example, may have fencing around them that prevents entry into the site, except with an authorized guide.
+Some Roman sites, for example, may have fencing that prevents entry except with an authorized guide.

 Other places may allow full access to the site but restrict you from collecting any artifacts.
 The bottom line is that you can admire the artifact from afar and not touch it, especially if it’s restricted.
 Cave art, hieroglyphics, and other forms of ancient art are fragile; all it could take is one touch to ruin the masterpiece.